iArcanic/iss-cw/docs/report/iss-report.md

 def retrieve_key(user_id)
 ```

-For this, a simple file read takes place, iterating through the JSON file via a `for` loop. `key_entries` uses a `data_read` utility function to capture all the data from the JSON file (or simulated HSM, see []() for more information).
+For this, a simple file read takes place, iterating through the JSON file via a `for` loop. `key_entries` uses a `data_read` utility function to capture all the data from the JSON file.
 By looping through, it checks for the matching `user_id` and then returns the key in a usable format, i.e. converting it from the stored hex into its original bytes form.

 ```python
 key_entries = data_read(HSM_DB)